ansin218/hugo-blog/content/programming/automation/web-scraping-with-python-text-scraping-wikipedia.md

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/36.0.1944.0 Safari/537.36
 ```

-Since we will be scraping only one link, we will go ahead with the following block of code:
+Since we will be web scraping only one link, we will go ahead with the following block of code:

 ```Python
 from fake_useragent import UserAgent